Page Rules

 Available Actions

-Page rules can perform four distinct types of actions:
+Page rules can perform five distinct types of actions:

 Hide Elements Action - Selectively remove page components based on defined conditions.
 Particularly useful for creating role-based interfaces where different users see different functionality.
 Plan your page layout to accommodate different visibility scenarios.